mozilla-extensions/firefox-translations/extension/docs/DEV.md

 yarn functional-tests
 ```

+### Continuous Integration

+End-to-end functional tests are run against each new commits/PRs.
+Read more about the current CI setup [here](./CI.md).

+### Troubleshooting functional tests

+**Basic principles**

+Functional tests are run using the built extension artifacts found in `dist/`.
+To test new non-test-related code changes, remember to re-run the relevant build command.

+**Intervening**

+If you want to intervene in a test (eg. to double-check something), follow this pattern:

+1. Add a long delay, eg `await driver.sleep(60 * 60 * 1000);` to the test at the place you want to intervene.
+2. Make sure to temporarily also increase the timeout for the test you are running.
+3. Run the tests and intervene manually as desired.

+**Obtaining Geckodriver logs**

-Note: To troubleshoot issues with failing tests, it sometimes helps to have access to the geckodriver logs.
+To troubleshoot issues with failing tests when only cryptic error messages are available, it sometimes helps to have access to the geckodriver logs.
 Run the following in a separate terminal:

 ```bash
 yarn geckodriver -vv 1> test/functional/logs/geckodriver.log 2> test/functional/logs/geckodriver.errors.log